-We’re proud of our dedicated, professional and highly experienced team of tutors, led by Programme Director, Carlos Lellis.
-We hand pick experts and professionals from industry, who bring to the course a wide range of different skills and expertise to support the breadth of learning our students graduate with.
+We’re proud of our dedicated, professional and highly experienced team of tutors teaching music production, led by Programme Director, Carlos Lellis.
+We handpick experts and professionals from the industry.
+They bring to the course a wide range of different skills and expertise, supporting the breadth of learning our students graduate with.

 Our team of industry experts and visiting lecturers include multiple Grammy, Mercury Music Prize and Oscar winners.

 Programme Director, Engineer and Author

 Carlos Lellis is the Programme Director for our Advanced Diploma in Music Production & Sound Engineering in London.
 He oversees the running and delivery of the course as well as teaching across areas of the curriculum.
 Carlos was part of the small team establishing Abbey Road Institute, working closely with the Abbey Road Studios to design and create the course curriculum.
 He is highly experienced and brings a wealth of industry and education experience to the Institute.
 He has worked as an engineer, academic, and published author.
 He holds an MA in Creative Media and a diploma Summa Cum Laude from Berklee College of Music.

 Alongside working in education, Carlos Lellis is an active engineer and music producer whose credits include artists such as The Navarra String Quartet, the BBC Elstree Concert Band, and Grammy Award winners Sir John Tavener and Thomas Dybdahl, amongst many others.
 Before joining Abbey Road Institute, Carlos taught audio for many years.
 Some of his past students include recipients of Oscar, Grammy and Mercury Music Prize Awards.

 You can find out more about Carlos in this interview on our blog.